veebch/veebch/README.md

-👋 Hi, @veebch here.
-This is a place where we share code for some of the things that we've made.
+👋 This is a place where we share code for some of the things that we've made.
 Questions/ suggestions/ code contributions ecouraged.

 There's also stuff at/on: